smejak/lara/README.md

 ## User Guide

-To run, first add your OpenAI API key to your environment.
+To run, first add your OpenAI API key to your environment and install the requirements.
 Then run:
 ```
 streamlit run app/main.py
 ```